 3. Review before discharge or the imposition of serious sanction (or the due process hearing before discharge or the imposition of serious sanction)

 a.
 The hearing shall be on the written specification of reasons for the intended discharge or imposition of serious sanction.
-The parties to the hearing shall be the faculty member and an academic administrator designated by the Chancellor.
+The parties to the hearing shall be the faculty member and an academic administrator designated by the Provost.
 The Faculty Hearing Committee shall accord the parties no less than 30 calendar days from the time the committee receives a written request for a hearing to prepare their presentations.
 The hearing committee chair may, upon either party’s written request and for good cause, extend this time by written notice to the parties.

 7. (4.10B4c p.
 40) add CODE 605C(6) when referring a potential appellant to The Code….and The Code does not establish a time limit on such an appeal.